Posts

 1. Internal Upset (IU)

-• Description: In an Internal Upset (IU) process, the internal diameter of the pipe is reduced, creating a thicker wall at the ends of the pipe.
+• Description: In an Internal Upset (IU) process, the pipe’s internal diameter is reduced, creating a thicker wall at the ends of the pipe.

 • Purpose: This thickening increases the strength of the pipe ends, making them more resistant to the stresses and wear encountered during drilling operations.